How to Decorate Your Christmas Tree Like a Professional Designer

 How to Decorate Your Christmas Tree Like a Professional Designer - more at www.InteriorDesignInfo.comChristmas Lights

-Make sure you put the lights on evenly around your Christmas tree - string them in toward the trunk then out towards the tips of each of the branches, not just around the outside.
+Make sure you put the lights on evenly around your Christmas tree - start at the trunk of your tree, then run the lights out towards the tip of one branch, then back towards the trunk on that same branch.
+Do not just string the lights around the outside.

 100 mini lights per foot of tree is the minimum suggested.
 If you have a 6 foot tall tree, you should use at least 600 lights or 6 strands with 100 lights per strand.
-Even if you have a pre-lit tree, feel free to add more lights.
+Even if you have a pre-lit tree, feel free to add more lights since most of the lights will be covered by ornaments and other decor.

 You may also want to add several strands of lights that are slightly larger #ad than the mini lights throughout your Christmas tree for added designer interest.
 Ensure that all of your lights are working before proceeding.